ysan/thread_manager/README.md

 [![Build Status](https://travis-ci.org/ysan/thread_manager.svg?branch=master)](https://travis-ci.org/ysan/thread_manager) [![Coverage Status](https://coveralls.io/repos/github/ysan/thread_manager/badge.svg?branch=master)](https://coveralls.io/github/ysan/thread_manager?branch=master)

-Synchronous asynchronous communication framework during multi threads and section sequence manager.
+Asynchronous I/O communication framework during multi threads and section sequence manager.

+You can communicate threads N-to-N with patterns like request-reply and notify.

+Generally, the number of callback functions that receive events increases in asynchronous processing, and the readability of the source code deteriorates.
+However, this framework improves the readability of the source code by enabling the description through a series of processing sequences.

 Build and install